DozNaka/ReaperThings/MCReaperPrivacyPolicy.md

 # MCReaper Privacy Policy
-1. We don't collect data of your account.
-Only whats necessary for the functionalility of the bot (e.g afk reason, global/federation bans, botsudo bio, warns etc)
+1. No sensitive information is collected from the users of MCReaper.
+   Only the following information is TEMPORARY collected:
+     - Federation Bans (Reason, User, BannedByUser)
+     - Moderation (Warnings, temp bans etc)
+     - Bio (Set by bot admin for userinfo command
+     - BotSudo for access to bot admin permissions
-2. When you leave a server, all your infomation stored in the bot's database for that server will be removed.
+2. When you leave a server, all your infomation stored in the bot's database for that server will be removed except for what is necessary for the moderation of the server to prevent evasion.